-Following the exercise of the 6,000,000 Options and subsequent sale of the 4,500,000 common shares, Mr O'Quigley had the following shareholdings in the Company:
+Following the exercise of the 6,000,000 Stock Options ("Options") and subsequent sale of the 4,500,000 common shares, Mr O'Quigley had the following shareholdings in the Company:

-Name Number of Stock Options Number of Shares Philip O'Quigley 14,000,000 3,013,696
+NameNumber of Stock OptionsNumber of SharesPhilip O'Quigley14,000,0003,013,696

 On 23 February 2017 Falcon announced that on 22 February 2017 it granted incentive stock options to purchase an aggregate of 6,000,000 common shares of Falcon to Anne Flynn, CFO of Falcon under the stock option plan approved at Falcon's annual shareholders meeting held on 21 June 2016.
-The Options granted have a vesting schedule allowing for 1/3 of the Options to vest immediately with an additional 1/3 vesting on each subsequent anniversary until the Options are fully vested on 22 February 2019.
+The Options granted had a vesting schedule allowing for 1/3 of the Options to vest immediately with an additional 1/3 vesting on each subsequent anniversary until the Options are fully vested on 22 February 2019.
 The Options have an expiry date of 21 February 2022.
-The Option grant is subject to regulatory approval by the TSX Venture Exchange.
 The Options were granted at an exercise price of CDN\$0.20 being the closing share price on the TSX Venture Exchange on 22 February 2017 to the following:

-Name Number of Total number of Options
+NameNumber of OptionsTotal number of OptionsOptions grantedheld after grantAnne Flynn6,000,0007,000,000

-Options granted held after grant

-Anne Flynn 6,000,000 7,000,000